codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 * Selected runtimes: Created in `resources/runtimes/<runtime-name>/`

 ### Using Jira integration in pipelines

-The usage is slightly different for an external CI versus Codefresh-native pipelines, but in both cases you can replace explicit Jira credentials with just the name of the Jira integration to use.
+For pipelines based on GitHub Actions:
+  Configure the Jira integration in Codefresh, and then connect your GitHub Action to Codefresh, as described in [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).
   Codefresh uses the Secret Key stored in the runtime cluster to securely access Jira and retrieve the information.

-* For pipelines based on GitHub Actions:
-  Configure the Jira integration in Codefresh, and then connect your GitHub Action to Codefresh, as described in [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).

-* For Codefresh-native pipelines:
-  If you are using the [Codefresh Jira image enrichment template](https://github.com/codefresh-io/argo-hub/blob/main/workflows/codefresh-csdp/versions/1.0.0/docs/image-enricher-jira-info.md) in your pipeline:
-  Replace: `JIRA_HOST_URL`, `JIRA_API_TOKEN_SECRET`, `JIRA_API_TOKEN_SECRET_KEY` and `IRA_EMAIL_SECRET_KEY` with `CF_JIRA_INTEGRATION` and the name of the integration added in Codefresh as the value.
-For example, `jira`.

 ### What to read next